Richard Holden (Canadian politician): Political career

 Holden first entered politics running as an independent candidate in the district of Westmount-Saint-Georges in 1962.
 He stood opposed to Hydro-Québec's nationalization.
 He finished second, ahead of the Union Nationale candidate.

 Holden also ran unsuccessfully for the Progressive Conservatives in the 1979 federal election in the riding of Dollard placing a distant second place.

 He was elected to the legislature in the 1989 election in Westmount as a candidate of the federalist, English-rights Equality Party, but was expelled from the party caucus for balking at party discipline.

 After briefly sitting as an independent, he shocked his predominantly English-speaking constituents when he crossed the floor to join the sovereigntist Parti Québécois (PQ) in 1992.
 Holden's brother, John Rodney Clement Holden, stopped speaking to him and threatened to change his name as a result of the defection.

 Holden ran in the neighbouring Verdun riding in the 1994 election as a PQ candidate.
-However, Verdun was as strongly federalist as his old riding, and he was heavily defeated.
+However, he was defeated.
 After the election, the PQ government appointed Holden to the province's rental housing board, on which he served until 1999.